Hello Ralph, welcome to Sharkman’s World

 Sharkman: Very true words my friend.
 Thank you for your time.

 Published in December 2003

 Ralph S. Collier has done over 40 years of research into shark attacks.
 This book is the result of his work and it presents the most accurate and comprehensive data ever assembled on Shark attacks.

 Through bone-chilling accounts in victims’ own words, never before published photographs, detailed maps and charts of attack locations, this work chronicles every known unprovoked shark attack that occurred along the Pacific Coast during the entire Twentieth Century.

 Whether you are a Scientist, Researcher, a Shark admirer, or just a Book lover, “Shark Attacks of the Twentieth Century – from the Pacific Coast of North America” belongs in your collection.

-More info can be found on these links.
+More info on this book can be found on this link.